 The wattage of most appliances is usually stamped on the bottom or back of the appliance, or on its nameplate.
 The wattage listed is the maximum power drawn by the appliance.
 Many appliances have a range of settings, so the actual amount of power an appliance may consume depends on the setting being used.
 For example, a radio set at high volume uses more power than one set at low volume.
 A fan set at a higher speed uses more power than one set at a lower speed.

 - Multiply the appliance ampere usage by the appliance voltage usage

 If the wattage is not listed on the appliance, you can still estimate it by finding the electrical current draw (in amperes) and multiplying that by the voltage used by the appliance.
 Most appliances in the United States use 120 volts.
 Larger appliances, such as clothes dryers and electric cooktops, use 240 volts.
 The amperes might be stamped on the unit in place of the wattage, or listed in the owner’s manual or specification sheet.

 - Use online sources to find typical wattages or the wattage of specific products you are considering purchasing.
-The following two links are good options:
+The following three links are good options:

-Home Energy Saver provides a list of appliances with their estimated wattage and their annual energy use, along with other characteristics (including annual energy use, based on "typical" usage patterns.
+The Buildings Energy Data Book and Home Energy Saver both provide a list of appliances with their estimated wattage and their annual energy use, along with other characteristics (including annual energy use, based on "typical" usage patterns.
 Continue using the equations here if you want to find energy use based on your own usage patterns).